-The Admissions and Access Service advises applicants, in their offer letter and through electronic communication, to log on to the Postgraduate Applications Portal in order to accept or decline an offer of a place.
+The Admissions and Access Service advises applicants, in their electronic offer letter, to log on to the Postgraduate Applications Portal in order to accept or decline an offer of a place.
 Those who have been offered University administered funding are asked to accept or decline by completing and returning the relevant form(s) attached to the letter of offer for University administered funding, by a specified deadline (normally within ten working days).
 Failure to provide the completed forms may result in the offer of the studentship being withdrawn.
 In addition applicants awarded a studentship are required to provide a copy of their degree certificate(s) to the Graduate School with their studentship acceptance forms.
 For applicants with unconditional offers, this should be by the deadline specified in the studentship offer.
-For applicants with conditional offers, copies of degree certificate(s) should be provided by no later than 24 July 2020.
+For applicants with conditional offers, copies of degree certificate(s) should be provided by no later than 23 July 2021.
 Applicants holding an offer conditional on successful completion of a Master's degree will be required to provide confirmation of the official final degree result when available.
-Applicants must satisfy the funding body's minimum academic requirements (normally a 2.1 Honours degree or equivalent qualification acceptable to the University) and must have official, final results of all qualifications to be used to meet the academic requirements before the start of the studentship.
-A later start date may be required depending on when the official final degree result will be available.
-The University may accept alternative evidence of official qualifications obtained, eg a letter on official paper from their Higher Education Provider to verify the qualification obtained, with the official Master's degree certificate to be provided when available.
+Applicants must satisfy the funding body's minimum academic requirements (normally a 2.1